x-swe/x-moderator/migrator/README.md

 # X-Moderator Migrator

-The X-Moderator Migrator is a Python-based tool for managing relational database schema migrations for the X-Moderator service, which automates moderation for X Communities.
+The X-Moderator Migrator is a tool for managing relational database schema migrations for the X-Moderator backend.

 ## Overview